Update: October 19, 2023

 Adam Argyle wrote a post explaining how to create an adaptive favicon on web.dev where he walks you through the process of creating an SVG that can change based on light versus dark mode.
 I haven’t tested it out yet, but it’s an interesting technique that seems to work well in the demo.
 I might try doing that in the near future.

 Summary: Put your best favicon, I mean foot, forward in Search with one that actually shows up.

 I hope this post helped you understand some of the most common favicon problems I’ve seen while helping site owners that reached out to me for help.
-With favicons being displayed prominently in the mobile search results, you don’t want a less-than-optimal favicon staring users in the face.
+With favicons and site names being displayed prominently in both the mobile and desktop search results, you don’t want a less-than-optimal favicon staring users in the face.
 And you also don’t want the “meh” generic favicon that Google can provide, or worse, a blank favicon.
 A few minutes of digging into the situation can usually surface the core favicon problem.
 And once fixed, you can finally have a favicon that works for you instead of against you.
 Good luck.

 Back to top>>